ZONEXIEO/PopUP/README.md

 **Please note that this program was created for educational purposes only.
 Additionally, I want to emphasize that I bear no responsibility for any illegal use of this program.**.

 To use the script, you need to download the files and install all the required libraries in the terminal using this command: **pip install -r requirements.txt.**
+To get the best experience of the program, you can change the settings according to your wishes and requirements.